DevExpress-Examples/bi-dashboard-diagnostic-tool/Readme.md

 1. Reference `DiagnosticTool.dll` and install the [Microsoft.Diagnostics.Tracing.TraceEvent](https://www.nuget.org/packages/Microsoft.Diagnostics.Tracing.TraceEvent/) package in your dashboard project.

-2. Create a custom button and insert it to the Ribbon.

 3. Create a `DiagnosticController` object.

-4. Call the conroller's Start() and Stop() methods on button's click to run and finish the Dashboard Diagnostic Tool's session.
+4. Call the conroller's Start() and Stop() methods to collect performance data for your code.

 5. Implement the `IFileController` interface and specify the output file path in the `TrySaveFile` method.
 Pass a new class instance that implements `IFileController` to the controller's contructor.

-6. To save the resulting report to the specified output path, call the controller's `Save()` method.
+6. Call the controller's `SaveAs` method to generate an XML report.

 ## Documentation